Herbert Spencer: Evolution

 Spencer first articulated his evolutionary perspective in his essay, 'Progress: Its Law and Cause', published in Chapman's Westminster Review in 1857, and which later formed the basis of the First Principles of a New System of Philosophy (1862).
-In it he expounded a theory of evolution which combined insights from Samuel Taylor Coleridge's essay 'The Theory of Life' – itself derivative from Friedrich von Schelling's Naturphilosophie – with a generalisation of von Baer's law of embryological development.
-Spencer posited that all structures in the universe develop from a simple, undifferentiated, homogeneity to a complex, differentiated, heterogeneity, while undergoing increasing integration of the differentiated parts.
-This evolutionary process could be observed, Spencer believed, throughout the cosmos.
-It was a universal law, applying to the stars and galaxies and to biological organisms, and to human social organisation and to the human mind.
-It differed from other scientific laws only in its greater generality, and the laws of the special sciences could be shown to be illustrations of this principle.
+In it he expounded a theory of evolution which combines insights from Samuel Taylor Coleridge's essay 'The Theory of Life' – itself derivative from Friedrich von Schelling's Naturphilosophie – with a generalisation of von Baer's law of embryological development.
+Spencer posited that all structures in the universe develop from a simple, undifferentiated, homogeneity to a complex, differentiated, heterogeneity while undergoing increasing integration of the differentiated parts.
+This evolutionary process can be observed, Spencer believed, throughout the cosmos.
+It is a universal law, applying to the stars and galaxies and to biological organisms, and to human social organisation and to the human mind.
+It differed from other scientific laws only in its greater generality, and the laws of the special sciences can be shown to be illustrations of this principle.

 The principles described by Herbert Spencer received a variety of interpretations.
 Bertrand Russell stated in a letter to Beatrice Webb in 1923: 'I don't know whether [Spencer] was ever made to realize the implications of the second law of thermodynamics; if so, he may well be upset.
 The law says that everything tends to uniformity and a dead level, diminishing (not increasing) heterogeneity'.